A Survey to Recent Progress Towards Understanding In-Context Learning: Skill Recognition

-The ICL inference stage conducts an implicit Bayesian inference to locate the aligned pre-training concept $\theta^* \in \Theta$ with the optimal likelihood to generate the observed in-context demonstrations.
+The ICL inference stage conducts an implicit Bayesian inference to locate an appropriate concept $\theta^* \in \Theta$ which shows the optimal likelihood to generate the given in-context demonstrations.
 The format of the prompt is shown below:

-where $p_{\text{prompt}}$ is a data generation process implemented with HMM parameterized by the $\theta^*$. $x_i$, $y_i$ and $o^{\text{del}}$ are the input, label, and delimiter, respectively.
-The difficulty in locating $\theta^*$ is that it is of low probability for all the concepts to generate the in-context demonstrations.
-The key reason is that token transition patterns of the in-context demonstrations are in three types (1) the input to the label $x_i\to y_i$ (2) the label to the delimiter (3) the delimiter to the input.
-The latter two patterns hardly appear in the pre-training concepts due to different delimiter usage.
+where $p_{\text{prompt}}$ is a data generation process implemented with HMM parameterized by $\theta^*$. $x_i$, $y_i$ and $o^{\text{del}}$ are the input, label, and delimiter, respectively.
+The difficulty in locating $\theta^*$ is due to low probability for all the pre-training concepts to generate the in-context demonstrations.
+The key reason is that token transition patterns of the in-context demonstrations are of three types: (1) the input to the label $x_i\to y_i$, (2) the label to the delimiter, and (3) the delimiter to the input.
+The latter two patterns hardly appear in the pre-training data due to different delimiter usages.

-To address the above issue of low probability, the authors propose some strong assumptions that may not be feasible in real-world scenarios.
-We showcase one assumption as follows.
-It is more likely for the selected concept $\theta^*$ to transit to the delimiter hidden states while other concepts are unlikely to transit to the delimiter hidden states.
+To address the above issue of low probability, \citet{xie2021explanation} proposes some assumptions.
+One example is the located concept $\theta^*$ enjoys a higher probability transiting to delimiters than that of other concepts.
 Equipped with those assumptions, we are able to locate the aligned pre-training concept to implement Bayesian inference.
-Even though we cannot locate the aligned concept, \citet{xie2021explanation} provides the theoretical guarantee on the effectiveness of the ICL in such cases, where the ICL performance improves along with the in-context example length.
+The model can locate the corrrect concept with $p(\theta^*|\text{prompt})=1$ and $p(\theta|\text{prompt})=0$ for all $\theta \in \Theta \setminus \theta*$.
+Even though we cannot locate the aligned concept, \citet{xie2021explanation} provides the theoretical guarantee on the effectiveness of the ICL in such cases, where the ICL performance improves along with the increasing number of in-context examples.